+mme

-Syntax: mme [-c config_file] [-o logging=level:flags] [-DFSv] Runs on: ARM, PowerPC, S SH, x86 Options: -c config_file Load the specified configuration file; see below. -D Print messages sent to the system log to the standard output.
-Using the $-\mathbf{v}$ option to set the verbosity level. -F Stay in the foreground.
+[-c config_file] [-o logging=level:flags] [-DFSv]

+-c config_file Load the specified configuration file; see below.

+-D Print messages sent to the system log to the standard output.
+Using the -v option to set the verbosity level.

+-F Stay in the foreground.
 By default, mme-generic is spawned into a different process.
-When it is in the foreground, you can use ctrl-c to kill it. -o logging="mod ule@level:flags" Set the logging verbosity levels for the specified modules.
-See "Setting log verbosity levels" below. -S Log synchronization statistics to dev/slog. -v Turn on verbose mode.
-In this mode, messages about MME activity are sent to the system log.
+When it is in the foreground, you can use ctrl-c to kill it.

+-o logging="module@level:flags"

+Set the logging verbosity levels for the specified modules.
+See

+"Setting log verbosity levels" below.

+-s Log synchronization statistics to dev/slog.

+-v Turn on verbose mode.
+In this mode, messages about MME

+activity are sent to the system log.
 Increase the number of vs to increase the verbosity.
-Use the $-D$ option to also view the messages on the standard output. -v Print to stderr the schema versions mme expects and the schema versions it finds.
+Use the -D option to also view the messages on the standard output.

+-v Print to stderr the schema versions mme expects and the schema versions it finds.
 See "Checking schema versions" below.
-Description: The mme-generi \mathbf{c} is a resource manager that handles device discovery and